Best Gas to Use

 3) Understand Your Engine’s Specifications

-Additionally, if you have an aging engine, it’s important to consider its condition.
+Additionally, if you have an aging engine, it’s important to consider its condition and the potential for carbon deposits.
 Older engines might benefit from fuel with additives that clean and protect engine parts.
 Some best gas brands offer all kinds of fuel additives, so you can buy from them to clean and protect your engine parts.

 4) Evaluate Fuel Efficiency